Bulk-local dS$_3$ holography: the Matter with $T\bar T+\Lambda_2$: Dressed energies capturing time-dependent local bulk matter

 We can organize the calculation in an expansion in $G_N$ times the energy scale of the bulk EFT matter, and will work in the leading nontrivial order in this expansion, as follows.
 We treat the bulk scalar as a probe of the original geometry, but we include the back reaction on gravity necessary to capture the order 1 contributions to both the Brown-York energy and the generalized entropy.
 That is, we compute the order $G_N$ contribution to the extrinsic curvature $K$ at our boundary, and the order $G_N$ contribution to the horizon area ${\cal A}$.

-In this section, we summarize the calculation of the metric back-reaction.\footnote{Our analysis generalizes the linearized part of the analysis of \cite{Bizon:2011gg} to the case with finite timelike boundary in (A)dS.} We consider for simplicity backreacted configurations that preserve a $U(1)$ symmetry around the $\theta$ circle, and we display here an explicit class of solutions on bounded patch that includes the de Sitter observer, imposing Dirichlet conditions at the boundary of this patch.
+In this section, we summarize the calculation of the metric back-reaction.\footnote{Our analysis generalizes the linearized part of the analysis of \cite{Bizon:2011gg} to the case with finite timelike boundary in (A)dS.
+Cf. \cite{He:2023hoj, He:2023knl} for a perturbative analysis of gravity+scalar systems in AdS$_3$ with an emphasis on the computation of torus correlators. } We consider for simplicity backreacted configurations that preserve a $U(1)$ symmetry around the $\theta$ circle, and we display here an explicit class of solutions on bounded patch that includes the de Sitter observer, imposing Dirichlet conditions at the boundary of this patch.
 We work with the metric ansatz of the form:

 When $B=1$ and $D=0$, this metric corresponds to BTZ, Rindler, and the static patch for $s=-1, 0,$ and $+1$ respectively.
 In these coordinates, the pole of the static patch is at $\rho=\ell$, and the horizon is at $\rho=0$.
 We will study perturbations around the background geometry including those sourced by matter excitations by writing (with $\kappa^2 = 16\pi G_N$)